Geborgen/nordic-souls/README.md

 ## System Requirements

-The Nordic Souls installation requires ~172 GB of free space, not including the total download size, which is ~129 GB.
-Overall, you'll need ~301 GB of free space, including downloads.
-Keep in mind that Wabbajack requires around 30 GB of extra space on your main drive for temporary and working files during installation.

 | Minimum | Recommended |
 |-----|-----|
 | Intel i5-9400 / AMD Ryzen 5 2600 | Intel i5 - 13400 / AMD Ryzen 5 5600x  |